obluda3/obluda3.github.io/index.md

 ---
 layout: default
 ---
 # Home

-Hey !
-I'm Obluda, a programmer that's mostly focused on making hacks for videogames.
-I'm familiar with C#, C/C++ and PowerPC Assembly (for the wii).
+Hey I'm Obluda, a computer science and math student.
+This is my personal page, dedicated to display all the different projects I've worked in the past.

-I discovered reverse engineering in 2020 and it became my main hobby!
+I discovered reverse engineering in 2020 and it became one of my main interests!
 I used to focus on learning how games were made, now I also try to implement new things in them.

-You can follow me on [Twitter](https://www.twitter.com/obluda3), the [Fediverse](https://wetdry.world/@obluda) or message me on Discord **@Obluda#1526**. 🤓
+You can find me on [Twitter](https://www.twitter.com/obluda3) or message me on Discord **@Obluda3**. 🤓

 # Projects